Maratus volans: Activity

 M. volans are typically most active during the spring (Austral Spring), which is their breeding season.
 The mature males appear from August to December, while the females appear a bit later and survive longer.
 In December, the females will stay hidden in order to lay their eggs and guard them from predators.

 Life cycle

-Immature female peacock spiders resemble the adults, except their pedipalps are colorless.
+Immature female peacock spiders resemble the adults, except their pedipalps are colourless.
 The immature male peacock spiders lack an opisthosomal fan, a prominent white marginal band of the carapace, as well as specialization of the third legs.
-The males do not generate their colorful colors until sexual maturity.
+The males do not generate their colours until sexual maturity.
 Their lifespan is reported to be about one year.

 Eggs

 In December, the females are observed to create nests underground where they will lay eggs.
-M. volans females have been observed to lay between 6 to 15 eggs per clutch.
+M. volans females have been observed to lay between 6 and 15 eggs per clutch.
 Some M. volans were observed to have several consecutive broods.
 Males hatch in August and can survive through December, while females hatch a bit later and tend to survive longer than males.